 Veteran broker Edward Turley – who was recently fired by J.P.
 Morgan – faces allegations by clients of unsuitability and mismanagement of assets.

 NEW: Edward Turley, JP Morgan Face $56M Claim Alleging Misrepresentation and Unsuitable Trading

 Sonn Law Group has filed suit against JP Morgan on behalf of investors who have suffered losses due to the alleged misconduct of financial advisor Ed Turley.
 If you or a family member has suffered losses investing, we want to discuss your case.
 Please contact us today for a free review of your case.

-Examples of Complaints Against Edward Turley
+Current Pending Complaints Against Edward Turley and JP Morgan

 The client, a wealthy but unsophisticated investor, claimed that Turley took control of his account in March 2020.
 From that point, Turley rarely spoke with the client and implemented a risky strategy, putting the client’s savings in danger.

 For example, Turley recommended that the client borrow over $3 million from J.P.
 Morgan to purchase more investments.
 Rather than being held in a traditional margin account, the debt was being held in foreign currencies, meaning that the client had borrowed millions of Euros and Japanese Yen.

 Another example of Turley’s abuse as a financial adviser is the fact that the client’s portfolio was outrageously aggressive and over-concentrated in highly speculative stocks and bonds.
 The stocks were largely preferred stocks, energy-related stocks, and master limited partnerships (“MLPs”).
 The stocks being concentrated in only a few areas made them very risky and volatile.